o1-labs/proof-systems/fiat-shamir-typed/README.md

 previous designs I wrote in OCaml.
 For instance, particular the permutation and the sponge mode comes from [ocaml-bls12-381-hash](https://gitlab.com/nomadic-labs/cryptography/ocaml-bls12-381-hash).

+What the library should be able to encode:
+- different permutations
+- different internal state size of the permutation
+- absorb different type of values

+An idea would be to encode the oracle at the round level, and the round has its own Oracle definition.
+In the oracle definition, there is:
+- the number and type of previous messages absorbed and squeezed.
+- the original state size of the permutation
+- the type of elements the permutation contains

 ### Sponge design

 The first thing to design is the mode of operation `Sponge`.